jeremyessien/google_maps_automation/README.md

 1. Clone this repository
 2. Navigate to the project directory
 3. Run `flutter pub get` to install dependencies
-4. Build and run on macOS: 'flutter build macos'
+4. Build and run on macOS: `flutter build macos`

 ## 📝 How to Use